batcholi/XenonCode/README.md

 - Execute the body of the init() function

 One clock cycle, executed 'frequency' times per second:
+- Execute all input functions that have received some data since the last cycle (once each per cycle)
+- Execute custom events / entry points
 - Execute the tick function
 - Execute all timer functions sequentially if their time is due
-- Execute all input functions that have received some data since the last cycle (once each per cycle)
 - Sleep for Elapsed-1/Frequency Seconds

 # Testing XenonCode